Women Talking (novel): Background

 Mennonites started establishing colonies in Bolivia in the late 1950s after the government offered land in the Chiquitano dry forests region north of Santa Cruz de la Sierra, and promised exemption from military service, freedom of religion, and the right to dictate the education system.
 The first settlers came from Paraguayan and Mexican colonies which had been established thirty years earlier by fundamentalist Mennonites who fled Manitoba, Canada when the Canadian government began to enforce its official public-school curriculum.
-Old Colony Mennonites from Belize and Canada soon followed, and by 2013, Bolivia had 57 Mennonite colonies with a total population of roughly 70,000.
-The Manitoba Colony, which was founded in 1993 and has a population of over 2000 members, resembles a number of other conservative Mennonite colonies in South America.
+The Manitoba Colony was founded in 1991 and has a population of over 2000 members.
 Colonists wear plain dress and speak Plautdietsch.
-They travel in horse-drawn buggies, and only men are permitted to leave the colony unaccompanied.
-Electricity and modern technology are spurned.
-Any kind of sports activity involving a ball is forbidden.
+They travel in horse-drawn buggies, and modern technology including electricity and rubber tyes are spurned..
 Boys receive an education until puberty, limited to High German, math, and religion.
 Many also learn Spanish, but intermarrying with any of the local population is strictly forbidden.

-In August 2011, seven men from the Manitoba Colony were sentenced to 25 years in prison for rape, and an eighth man, Peter Wiebe Wall, a veterinarian, received eight years for supplying the drug used to debilitate the victims.
-A ninth, Jacob Neudorf Enns, escaped from the Palmasola Prison in Santa Cruz before he could stand trial and remains a fugitive.
+In August 2011, seven men from the Manitoba Colony were sentenced to 25 years in prison for rape, and an eighth man, a veterinarian, received eight years for supplying the drug used to debilitate the victims.
+A ninth man escaped before he could stand trial and remains a fugitive.
 All the men pleaded not guilty.
 While 150 women testified during the trial, the prosecution claimed that many hundreds more did not feel comfortable testifying; several of the men on trial were accused of threatening some of the women and their families not to testify.
 There are reports that the rapes by drugging continue to happen, not only in the Manitoba Colony but elsewhere.